Skip to main content

 The Fallout

-- That particular episode of the radio show was removed from the BBC archives pretty quickly.
+• The recording of the radio show was scrubbed from the BBC archives pretty quickly, along with all mention of the segment in the summaries and descriptions of the episode.
 The promised follow up never happened.

-- Changing the domain name for the brand had very little impact.
-The temporary domain I activated 15 years ago is still in use as the main url for the business.
+• Changing the domain name for the brand had very little impact.
+The temporary domain name I activated 15 years ago is still in use as the main url for the business.

 Things I don’t know

 As you would expect the lawyers got involved and legal broadsides were fired in a range of directions.
-I don’t know any of the legal outcomes because by that point I had left the business.
+I don’t know all the legal ramifications because by that point I had left the business.

 To the best of my knowledge the individual publishers were not held accountable.
-They probably lost any unpaid commission from pending sales, but that is usually the extent of their punishment.
-The networks which encourage such practices tend to pay very regularly – weekly or even daily, so it is unlikely that they felt too much pain.
-While there have been some instances where large brands like ebay or Amazon prosecuted fraudulent affiliates, that is few and far between, and the involvement of third parties muddies the water further.
+They probably lost any unpaid commission from pending unpaid sales, but that is usually the extent of the punishment.
+Networks which encourage such practices tend to pay very regularly – weekly or even daily, so it is unlikely that the culprits felt too much pain.

 Whose fault was it?

-In my opinion most of the buck stops with the people executing the affiliate program, (the blind network), but there was a lot of blame to go around.
+In my opinion most of the buck stops with the executors of the affiliate program – the blind network – but there was a lot of blame to go around.

-- The police / BBC got it very wrong.
-They didn’t do enough research and went off half cocked.
-Whoever allowed the story to be published on the radio really didn’t do them any favours.
-Ironically, while the naughty affiliates felt the BBC name carried weight and authority, the police fell into the same trap and didn’t do their due diligence.
+• The police / BBC got it very wrong.
+The researcher in particular did not do the sort of due-diligence you would expect from the BBC, and whoever approved the story to be published on the radio so quickly really didn’t do them any favours.
+Ironically, while the naughty affiliates felt the BBC name carried weight and authority, the Metropolitan Police fell into the same trap and did not do their own common-sense checks.

-- The affiliate network quite simply encouraged the activity to make as much money as possible.
+• The affiliate network quite simply encouraged the activity to make as much money as possible.
+The level of disrespect for their client (the merchant) and the customers was simply staggering.

 Thoughts and learnings

-As soon as you give up control or visibility over what affiliates do the risk increases exponentially.
+As soon as you give up control or visibility the risk increases exponentially.

-- The average layman, even “fraud specialists” and the police just don’t know what affiliates are.
+• The average layman, even general “fraud specialists” and the police just don’t know what affiliates are.
 They are likely to hold the merchant responsible for whatever they see.

-- In this case there just wasn’t enough control over the program.
-The sector we are talking about has always had quite a flexible relationship with the rules, but in this case they lost control altogether.
+• There just wasn’t enough control over the program.
+The sector we are talking about has always had quite a flexible relationship with the rules, but in this case they relinquished control completely.

-- “Blind” networks can enable and amplify this sort of risk.
+• ‘Blind’ networks can enable and amplify this sort of risk.
+You could even say they encourage and thrive off it.

-- Knowledge of the local market is key.
+• Knowledge of the local market is key.
 The blind network was led from the US, which has different standards and conventions.
+The US team should have understood you don’t mess with the BBC, and the UK merchant should have understood the lengths a blind US network was prepared to go to for a quick buck.

-- Don’t use paid sources for testimonials for your product or site.
-While the idea of purchasing testimonials is to protect you from harm and provide positive content, in truth they often do the opposite.
-The BBC picked up on it and they were dead right – the reviews for the brand were nonsense.
+• Don’t use paid sources for testimonials for your product or site.
+While the idea of purchasing testimonials is to protect you from harm and provide positive social-proof, they often do the opposite.
+The BBC picked up on it and they were dead right – the reviews for the brand were nonsense, although they didn’t really understand why.

 The most important thing in e-commerce is the ability to sell your product and receive the money.

-That might not feel like something an affiliate manager should worry about, but a rogue affiliate can easily put this at risk.
-What if the BBC or the police had managed to freeze the bank accounts or asked VISA to block future payments?
+Instead of attacking the website and domain name, what if the BBC or the police had managed to freeze the bank accounts or asked VISA and Mastercard to block future payments?

 I was able to restore the website in short order, but I can’t pull new banking facilities out of a hat.
-That would have been game over.
+If they had attacked our ability to accept money from customers it have been game over.
+They probably didn’t go this route because it requires a higher level of evidence, but it is always a risk.